leomakino/learn-data-engineer-topics/gcp/cloud-digital-leader-path/2-innovating-with-data-and-gcp.md

 ### ML and AI definition

+Most data analysis in s organization is probably backward looking analysis of historical data to calculate metrics or identify trends.
+The AI and ML allow business to create value using data to make decisions for **future business**.
+In other words, AI and ML, allow to make predictive insights.

 Artificial Intelligence (AI) is the term that describes any kind of machine of acting autonomously.

 Machine Learning (ML) is a branch in the field of AI that computers can "learn" from data without using a complex set of rules.
 In this course, it is a way to use standard algorithms or standard models to analyze data in order to derive predictive insights and **make repeated decisions at scale**.